Form a Corporation in Arizona yourself with our simple step-by-step guide. It’s free and easy!

-Filing fee: $10 for mail; $45 for online application
+Filing fee: $10 or $35 for Expedited

 Now that you have a Corporation name, the next step is to legally create your business.
 You can do this by filing a Corporation in Arizona with the Articles of Incorporation to the Arizona Corporation Commission.

 When incorporating in Arizona, you should always make it a point to read the instructions in filling out the form.
 Together with your Articles of Incorporation form, you must include a Certificate of Disclosure for Business Corporations.
 When you’ve filled out your Articles of Incorporation form, you can file it through mail or in person.

 Filing Fee: $60